matus-chochlik/oglplu2/README.rst

 ::

- sudo apt-get install python cmake make g++ libglew-dev libglfw3-dev libssl-dev libpng-dev
+ sudo apt-get install python pkgconf cmake make g++ libglew-dev libglfw3-dev libssl-dev libpng-dev

 For other configurations using SDL, wxWidgets, GLUT, etc. you need to install the appropriate packages (the names vary wildly between distrubutions or even